 Afterthoughts

-It’s true that it takes a bit of time and patience to make bread at home.
+It’s true that it takes a bit of time and patience to make milk bread rolls at home.
 But this recipe is so simple that it can totally become one of your everyday recipes.
 These rolls taste great by themselves, but you can use your favorite spread on them, such as butter, jam, or peanut butter.

 The recipe is also perfect for the holiday season and any dinner party, because it requires very little active cooking time.
 You can prepare them in advance and they hold up well.